 Top 10 Super Smash Bros Ultimate Characters

 Super Smash Bros is a game that demands a lot from the players, including being familiar with the character they are using.
 Every character is unique in strengths and weaknesses, with some being better than others.
 These characters range from swift and tricky to brawny and overpowering.
-Keep reading to find out who the top teen Super Smash Bros Ultimate characters are.
+Listed below are the very best Super Smash Bros Ultimate characters.

 - Zero Suit Samus